Chapter 2 : I Don't Handle Rejection Very Well

 “Where is Harry?”
 I asked, realising he wasn't there.

-“In the library,” Hermione's voice came from behind me as she walked over to sit next to Ron.
+“In the library,” Hermione's voice came from behind me as she sat next to Ron.

 “Why are you here and Harry's in the library?”
 I asked.
 That seemed a bit backwards to me.
 Hermione loved the library.